SALM 4956/5956: SPORT IN THE CINEMA & TV

 a) cognitive, perceptual, and affective dimensions of media presentation of sports, athletes, and coaches.

-b) psychological perceptual differences resulting from film and television presentations.
+b) psychological perceptual differences resulting from film presentations.

-d) personal perspectives and developmental influence of film and television presentations.
+d) personal perspectives and developmental influence of film presentations.

 e) meaning of the statement, “Sport is a microcosm of society” and the ramifications thereof. .